leobauza/browncoat/README.md

 [![Build Status](https://travis-ci.org/leobauza/browncoat.svg?branch=feat/0.5.1)](https://travis-ci.org/leobauza/browncoat)

-Browncoat 0.5.0
+Browncoat 1.0.0-alpha
 ---

-`Reconstruction`
+`Tracey`

 ## About

-Browncoat is a front-end styleguide documentation framework (FSDF) and prototype tool.
-The application and documentation are served up using [browsersync's](https://www.browsersync.io/) built-in static server.
+Browncoat is a front-end prototype tool.
+Documentation is served from the `/docs` directory.
+Application is served from the `/web` directory.
+Both use [browsersync's](https://www.browsersync.io/) built-in static server.

 ## Install